 In fact the Nymboida River forms part of Australia’s longest white water river trail and many guided tours begin here.

-If you’re looking to slow everything right down you can explore the calmer sections of the river by paddleboard, saunter beneath the gums on the Coachwood loop track or just chill at one of 3 remote campsites.
+If you’re looking to slow everything right down you can explore the calmer sections of the river by paddleboard, saunter beneath the gums on the Coachwood loop track or just chill at one of three remote campsites.

-Warrumbungle National Park — 6.5 Hours From Sydney
+3. Warrumbungle National Park

 The Warrumbungle Range, which everyone just calls ‘The Warrumbungles’, feature the rocky remains of an eroded shield volcano.
-The formations have metal names like ‘Split Rock’, ‘Fans Horizon’,’Crater Bluff’ and ‘The Breadknife’ (?), you can walk beneath them and throw up your horns on the Grand High Tops walk.
+The formations have metal names like ‘Split Rock’, ‘Fans Horizon’, ‘Crater Bluff’ and ‘The Breadknife’, you can walk beneath them and throw up your horns on the Grand High Tops walk.

 It’s also a gold star Dark Sky Park, this means it officially gets dark enough to see ‘the full array of visible sky phenomena’ when the moon isn’t out.
 It’s no mistake the Sliding Springs Observatory is just down the road.

-Wadbilliga National Park — 6 Hours From Sydney
+4. Wadbilliga National Park

 If you’re looking for a real wilderness weekender head into Wadbilliga National Park.
 Nestled between the Snowy Mountains and the South Coast, Wadbilliga features a range of habitats from alpine to coastal with rugged gorges straight out of the Northern Territory.